gaurav-raii/Gaurav_Rai.github.io/README.md

 Packages: NLKT, Pandas

+### Random Under Sampling to predict the probability of Insurance Claim
+Jan 2019 – Mar 2019

+* Random Under sampling technique was used to model an event( Car crash insurance claim) having skewed distribution of positive and negative classes.
+* Modeling rare events where the observations in the minority class is less than 10% of the total observations is challenging because the usual approach for classification problems tend to ignore the minority event.
+It will classify all observations to the majority class and still will achieve a very high accuracy.
+* An effective approach to counter this specific shortcoming of the traditional methods is to use Random Under Sampling(RUS).
+Randomly Undersampling the negative class(majority class) to create training data with comparable negative and positive examples gave a huge boost to the accuracy of the classifiers.

+Tools Used: Python

+Packages: imb-learn, Pandas.

 ### Customer segmentation using unsupervised learning methods

 * The idea behind customer segmentation for businesses is finding the behavioral patterns in customers for that particular business.